sameershukla/JavaFPLearning/README.md

 **UserManagementService**: Demonstrating function chaining in a Spring Boot application.

-### The "chaining.advance" package is dedicated to showcasing how to chain objects of the java.util.function.Function interface.
+### The "composition.advance" package is dedicated to showcasing how to chain objects of the java.util.function.Function interface.

 Here is the suggested order for learning these examples: